[Editor’s note: Flip-Pal ambassador Carrie Keele shares her techniques for scanning photos from old scrapbooks and albums.]

 Everyone loves Grandma’s house.
 Removed from technology with only one (corded) white telephone to reach the outside world, you can literally breath deeper.
 Life moves just a little slower and there’s more time for conversations and memory sharing.
 Last summer we had the chance to stay at the cabin for several days as family gathered to celebrate Lois’ 90th birthday party.

-Since I hadn’t planned on doing anything more than celebrating with family, I hadn’t thought to bring my Flip Pal with me.
+Since I hadn’t planned on doing anything more than celebrating with family, I did not bring my Flip-Pal with me.
 No matter, I thought.
 I’ve got a great digital SLR … I’ll capture the pictures with my camera.
 Ummmmm, easier said than done.
 I tried three different locations and numerous angles but was never completely satisfied with the glare, distortion, blur, etc. (If you have ever tried to take pictures of pictures in albums, you’ll know exactly what I mean.)
 I even tried to jimmy rig my tripod to make it work.
 I ended up with a few okay pictures, but nothing that was nearly as good as the original.
 I’m almost too embarrassed to post the proof!